-Recording can be done by mail, dropped off in the brown box on the West side of the courthouse.
-Documents can also be recorded through e-submission through Iowa Land Records.
+Recording can be done by mail and through e-submission through Iowa Land Records.
 To register to become an e-submitter, see below.

-Boats, Off Road Motorcycles, ATVs Snows & ORV renewals can be renewed online at http://jasperia.org/204/Recorder or by mail or phone.
+Boats, Off Road Motorcycles, ATVs Snows & ORV renewals can be renewed online at http://jasperia.org/204/Recorder, by mail or phone.